+TEXAS

-TEXAS Product label requirements A kratom processor is required to label each kratom product with the product use directions necessary to ensure safe use of the product by a consumer, including the recommended serving size for the product.
+Product label requirements A kratom processor is required to label each kratom product with the product use directions necessary to ensure safe use of the product by a consumer, including the recommended serving size for the product.
 A kratom retailer may only sell a kratom product that is properly labeled.

 Penalties for violations Distributing, selling, or exposing for sale a kratom product to an individual under the age of 18 is a Class C misdemeanor.
 A person who violates the Texas Kratom Consumer Health and Safety Protection Act is subject to a civil penalty in the amount of: (1) \$250 for the first violation; (2) \$500 for the second violation; and (3) \$1,000 for each subsequent violation.
 Each day a violation continues or occurs is a separate violation for purposes of imposing a penalty under this section.
 A kratom retailer is not liable for a civil penalty for a violation of Section 444.002 (label requirement) or 444.003 (adulterated, contaminated, and prohibited kratom products) if the kratom retailer proves by a preponderance of the evidence that the violation was unintentional and due to the kratom retailer's good faith reliance on the representation of another kratom processor.

 Other statewide provisions of note None.

-Local regulation(s) The cities of Angleton, Baytown, and Manvel prohibit the possession, distribution, purchase, and marketing of kratom.
-Recently proposed legislation None, other than legislation enacted in 2023.
+Recently proposed legislation None.